 - Include the course number, quiz/exam number, student name, time allowed and completion date deadline and password, if applicable.

 - Attach the electronic test file (unless online) or deliver to the Testing Center inbox on the fifth floor.
 The test will be secured at the Testing Center.

 - Indicate what help aids are allowed, i.e., calculator, periodic table, etc. It will be assumed the test is closed book, no notes unless otherwise specified.

 The Testing Center offers testing accommodations to individuals with disabilities.
 Examples of exam accommodations include an exam scribe, exam reader, low-distraction environment, assistive technology aids, wheelchair-accessible computer, and/or extended time.

 Disabled students eligible for accommodations receive a Statement of Eligibility (SOE) from the Accommodations Coordinator.
-The SOE lists the student’s approved accommodations.
-Students are responsible for presenting this document to their instructors if they wish to receive the accommodations.
+The SOE lists the student’s approved reasonable accommodations.
+The SOE will be sent to faculty by the Accommodations Office.

 Instructors presented with an SOE need to review the implementation directions with the student.
 Action may be required, such as providing the course exam schedule and instructions in advance to the Testing Center Coordinator as explained under Instructor Responsibility.

 Questions regarding test accommodations may be directed to the Accommodations Coordinator.